 - Keep your essay answer clean: IRACs organized and easy to read.
 Headings.
 One paragraph, one idea (at least try to separate the R and A)

-For more free strategies, inspirations, and encouragement as you tackle the bar exam, sign up for my weekly emails below.
-You’ll also get a free Performance Test guide and coupons for AdaptiBar, BarEssays (CA only), and BarIssues (CA only):
+For free strategies, inspirations, and encouragement as you tackle the bar exam, sign up for my weekly emails here.
+You’ll also get a free Performance Test guide and coupons for UWorld, AdaptiBar, BarEssays (for CA Bar).